 This search pogosticking information may be used to improve search result ranking as produced by a search algorithm or to provide metrics to potential or current buyers of particular search terms.

-- The order in which the search results are presented,
+- The presentation order for the search results

-- Whether each search result is selected by the user, and;
+- Whether each search result is selected by the user

 - The current time of each search result selection, or an indication as to the order of search result selection.